NogueiraWelton/NogueiraWelton/README.md

+## Hey, 👋

-## Hey, My name is Welton Nogueira
+My name is Welton Antony, I'm from Brazil 🇧🇷, specifically from Rio de Janeiro,

+I started in Sistemas de Informação at Unilasalle in March 2021 looking to become a FullStack developer. 💻

+I am fascinated by solving problems and learning new things about technology.

+## Graph

 <div>
   <a href="https://github.com/NogueiraWelton">